Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

 Table 7.4 shows the characteristics of the floating types when implemented according to the IEEE standard.
 (The table shows the smallest positive *normalized* values.
 Subnormal numbers can be smaller.)
-The `long double` type isn’t shown in the table, since its length varies from one machine to another, with 80 bits and 128 bits being the most common sizes.
+The `long double` type isn't shown in the table, since its length varies from one machine to another, with 80 bits and 128 bits being the most common sizes.

 **Table 7.4**: Floating Type Characteristics (IEEE Standard)